Imadra/multi-client-server-chat-with-groups-communication/README.md

 Multi threaded client-server chat written in java.
 All the communication between clients goes through the server only.
 Client can join groups to communicate only with the members of group.

-When client connects to the server it should send: server hello <username>.
-Server replies back: hi <username>.
+When client connects to the server it should send: server hello 'username' without quotes for username.
+Server replies back: hi 'username'.
 Usernames are reserved during joining, so the server should handle conflicts appropriately.

 - Server offers several pre-existing groups for clients to join.
 After connection was established, client can request the list of available groups: server groupslist.
 Server replies with group names and members of each group who are currently online: